Text On The Vertical - Choosing The Right Orientation For Signage

 But wait, what are your thoughts on uphill reading now?

 This example shows the issues with stacked text.
 It's trial by error for each application, but as a general rule - the less the better.
 Short single words work very well.
-Font choice comes in to play as capitals work best and some typefaces such as scripts do not suit all caps.
-Lowercase letters need to be manual kerned or the spacing will be over the place due to ascenders and descenders.
-In the example above the lowercase type was all manually spaced.
+Font choice comes into play as capitals work best, and some typefaces, such as scripts, do not suit all caps.
+Lowercase letters need to be manually kerned, or the spacing will be all over the place due to ascenders and descenders.
+In the example above, the lowercase type was all manually spaced.

 Heading into the office or arena environments.
 What is it going to be, up or down?

 Does one look better than the other to you?
-Personally, I can't choose between them from front on - maybe the upward orientation?
-But if I was walking along the corridor from the left hand direction then that might lead to the downward orientation working better.
+Personally, its hard to choose between them from front on - maybe the upward orientation?
+But if walking along the corridor from the left hand direction then that might lead to the downward orientation working better?

 Last up is a company logo.
-I am finding the downward orientation does it for me on this one - so yeah the book spine theory works for me here.
-Again, a different logo might not work the same, so it pays not to have a fixed mindset when it comes to text on the vertical.
+I am finding the downward orientation looks good on this one - so yeah the book spine theory works here.
+Again, a different logo might not work the same, so it pays not to have a fixed mindset when it comes to text on the vertical!
+Just go with the flow!